deep1020/Electronic-Health-Record/README.md

 - Frontend: HTML, CSS, Angular
 - Database: MySQL Workbench
 - Machine Learning: Numpy, Pandas, Matplotlib, Scikit-learn, KNN Classification

+## Dataset

+The dataset is Electronic Health Record Predicting collected from a private Hospital in Indonesia.
+It contains the patients laboratory test results used to determine next patient treatment whether in care or out care patient.
+The task embedded to the dataset is classification prediction.

+**Attributes**

+Given is the attribute name, attribute type, the measurement unit and a brief description.
+The number of rings is the value to predict: either as a continuous value or as a classification problem.

+**Name/ Data Type/ Value Sample/ Description**

+HAEMATOCRIT /Continuous /35.1 / Patient laboratory test result of haematocrit

+HAEMOGLOBINS/Continuous/11.8 / Patient laboratory test result of haemoglobins

+ERYTHROCYTE/Continuous/4.65 /  Patient laboratory test result of erythrocyte

+LEUCOCYTE	/Continuous /6.3 / Patient laboratory test result of leucocyte

+THROMBOCYTE/Continuous/310/ Patient laboratory test result of thrombocyte

+MCH/Continuous /25.4/ Patient laboratory test result of MCH

+MCHC/Continuous/33.6/ Patient laboratory test result of MCHC

+MCV/Continuous /75.5/ Patient laboratory test result of MCV

+AGE/Continuous/12/ Patient age

+SEX/Nominal – Binary/F/ Patient gender

+SOURCE/Nominal/ {in,out}/The class target in.= in care patient, out = out care patient

 ## Installation